CMU-CREATE-Lab/finch/software/java/lib/README.txt

      - Used to synthesize speech from text.

    * HIDAPI (http://www.signal11.us/oss/hidapi)
-     - Native code for communicating with USB devices under Mac OS.
+     - Native code for communicating with USB devices under Mac OS and Linux.

    * JDom (http://www.jdom.org/)
      - Used for xml parsing by RSS Readers.